What causes overuse injury?

 In society, stress may travel from one person to another – normally in a kind of downward motion from e.g. a person in authority to a subordinate.

 In addition to doing things too hard, there are other things that affect the intensity of the stress, namely vulnerabilities aka risk factors.
 Everybody has underlying vulnerabilities that mean that their bodies or minds do not deal with stress, whether physical or mental, as well and this can make them more prone to certain overuse injuries in particular and possibly other kinds of injury too.
 These vulnerabilities are risk factors for injury.
 In the following pages in this section I look at various psychological, social and anatomical risk factors that all increase your vulnerability to stress.

 Risk factors can be divided into intrinsic and extrinsic.
 Intrinsic risk factors are either anatomical, psychological/behavioural or connected to your technique.
 Extrinsic risk factors include the equipment you are using and social factors.
 Risk factors need to be identified and if possible addressed.
-In reality, the best ones to focus on are the psychological, technique and equipment risk factors because the anatomical and social are normally outside of your control though you can work out how you respond to anatomical and social risk factors.
+In reality, the best ones to focus on are the psychological, technique and equipment risk factors because the anatomical and social are normally outside of your control, though you can develop strategies to handle them better.
 To understand how an injury works it is important to understand how different risk factors interact with each other.
 Relatively minor vulnerabilities can interact together with overuse to lead to an injury.